 For most of us, Christmas is synonymous with food, family, and festive fun.
-Unfortunately, tables laden with meats, cheeses, and buttery puddings can dominate the season, presenting a bit of a challenge if you follow a vegan lifestyle or plant-based diet.
+Unfortunately, tables laden with meats, cheeses, and buttery puddings can dominate the season, presenting a bit of a challenge if you follow a plant-based diet or vegan lifestyle.

 But, fear not.
 With a little preparation and a sprinkle of creativity, it’s entirely feasible to enjoy a delicious, festive feast without compromising your lifestyle.

-Whether you’re attending or hosting, we have some tips, ideas and recipes to help you thrive through the festive season, as well as showcase just how incredible Christmas food made from plants can really be.
+Whether you’re attending or hosting, we have some tips, recipes, and ready-prepared supermarket options to help you thrive through the festive season, as well as to showcase just how incredible Christmas food made from plants can really be.

 Navigating the Christmas Table